tombousso/sJava/README.md

 	Compile time dice roll result: 3
 	Runtime random number up to 1000: 131

 The date is the same in both runs because `make` didn't recompile `macro.sjava`, since it didn't change.
+And finally to run `doubledispatch`:

+	> make run-doubledispatch
+	0 string1
+	1 string1
+	2 integer1
+	3 integer1

+	0 string2
+	1 string2
+	2 integer2
+	3 integer2

+If you have a look at `examples/doubledispatch.sjava` you will notice that it uses several macros, including `println` and `forEachI` ("`I`" suffix means the user wants to define an index variable).
+The most interesting macro is called on line 24, `doubleDispatch`.
+This macro roughly expands to:

+	(cond
+		((instance? o String)
+			(this:visit i (as String o))
+		)
+		((instance? o Integer)
+			(this:visit i (as Integer o))
+		)
+	)

+`cond` itself is actually a macro.
+All of these macros are defined in `std/macros.sjava`.

 ###Language features
 In Java for-each loops and string concatenation are built in to the compiler.
 In sJava features like these are implemented as "standard macros" (`forEach` and `concat`) in `std/macros.sjava`, and they are available to all programs.

 Compile-time macros in sJava are very powerful.
 For example the `forEach` macro is able to ask the compiler at compile-time about the type of the object which the user is trying to iterate over.
 It checks if the type is an `ArrayType`, and if so it will create code which loops by incrementing a counter.
 Otherwise it will assume the user is trying to iterate over an `Iterable` and try to create an `Iterator`.

 The `concat` macro will automatically call `Arrays:toString` when passed in `ArrayType`s.

 You can create a `printTest.sjava` file: